Exploring Gowlland Tod Provincial Park

 Those beginning at Caleb Pike lead to some stunning views from high on the ridge above Finlayson Arm.
 These trails can be followed all the way to Mackenzie Bight.
 For shorter excursions you can access the middle portion of the Gowlland Range.
 There is trail access to Jocelyn Hill off of Millstream Rd just up from Emma Dixon Rd.

-There are also trails leading south from the MacKenzie Bight parking area following the Gowlland Tod Range leading back to Jocelyn Hill and Caleb Pike.
-We did this entire trail one day by dropping a vehicle off at the MacKenzie Bight parking area, then driving to Caleb Pike to start the hike.
+There are also trails leading south from the Mckenzie Bight parking area following the Gowlland Tod Range leading back to Jocelyn Hill and Caleb Pike.
+We did this entire trail one day by dropping a vehicle off at the McKenzie Bight parking area, then driving to Caleb Pike to start the hike.
 It is around 12 kms and roughly 5 hours with some relatively difficult sections.

 Tod Inlet